Royal Cache DB320 shabti types and shabti boxes

 In the Cairo Museum I have counted 30 workers and 11 overseers.

-Funerary papyri
+Funerary papyri:

-BD S.R.VII.11573 – S.R.VII.11485 – JE 26230, Cairo 109
+Ref. no. S.R.VII.11573 – S.R.VII.11485 – JE 26230, Cairo 109

 Worker 1, slim specimen